sergioavazquez/hangar/README.md

 `MONGO_ROOT_PASSWORD` mongo's admin pass.

-If working within docker container `DB_HOST` needs to be the same as docker-compose MongoDB service.
+`DB_HOST` needs to be the same as docker-compose MongoDB service.
 By default it's `hangar_db`.
 (Check `docker-compose.yml` files.
 If you need to change the name keep in mind there are several docker-compose files depending on environment)

-If running outside docker, `DB_HOST` should be `localhost`.

 Production db settings are: